• Skip to primary navigation

 Can you halve the recipe?

-I chose to make the full quantity and steam two, 1-litre puddings.
-We only needed one pudding for our Christmas lunch but this gave me a spare pudding to take to hubby’s family later in the week.
+I make the full quantity and steam two, 1-litre puddings.
+We only needed one pudding for our Christmas lunch but this gave me a spare pudding to take to hubby's family later in the week.

 How long should the dried fruit soak?